 We'll maybe name those names when we come back.

-A lot to get to today, 800 941 Sean.
+A lot to get to today.

-The manager of Hillary Clinton's 2016 presidential campaign, now warning fellow Democrats, do not campaign with the Democratic National Committee co-chair Keith Ellison.
+The manager of Hillary Clinton's 2016 presidential campaign, now warning fellow Democrats, do not campaign with the Democratic National Committee co-chair, Keith Ellison, after now two women have accused Ellison of domestic abuse earlier this week.

-Minnesota Democrats have largely been silent about the Keith Ellison domestic abuse allegations, but not former Clinton manager, Robbie Mook.
+Minnesota Democrats have largely been silent about the Keith Ellison domestic abuse allegations, but not former Clinton manager Robbie Mook.

-And he had the following exchange uh on CNN fake news, and he says, to your point, I think it's still very early.
+And he says, to your point, I think it's still very early.

 I think we need to let the process play out to look and see if this is true.